Making full use of your events calendar

 Adding a calendar to your website

-To add events go to the Members and select Update Your Events Table.
+Go to the Members list of options and select Update Your Events Table.

 The first field asks Select an Event - select New Event.